1ay1/practical_c_book/README.md

 # Practical C Programming: Idioms & Patterns They Don't Teach in Books

-A comprehensive 642-page book covering real-world C programming patterns and idioms that are rarely taught in traditional textbooks.
+A comprehensive book covering real-world C programming patterns and idioms that are rarely taught in traditional textbooks.
 Written for intermediate to advanced C programmers who want to understand how professionals actually write C code.

 ## 📖 About This Book

 Ever wondered how professional C programmers structure their code?
 This book bridges the gap between "I know C syntax" and "I can write production C code."
 It's packed with practical patterns used in SQLite, Redis, Linux kernel, Git, and other major C projects.

-### What's Inside (642 Pages!)
+### What's Inside

 - **Opaque Pointers** - Information hiding and API design
 - **Function Pointers & Callbacks** - Polymorphism without OOP